rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

-A second parameter that comes along, is the `scoring`, this is the evaluation metric that the model is going to use, to decide which model is better, it could be for example accuracy, precision, recall for a classification problem or r2, max_error, neg_root_mean_squared_error for a regression problem.
+A second parameter that comes along, is the `scoring`, this is the evaluation metric that the model is going to use, to decide which model is better, it could for example be accuracy, precision, recall for a classification problem or r2, max_error, neg_root_mean_squared_error for a regression problem.
-To se the full list of metrics, check in `here <https://scikit-learn.org/stable/modules/model_evaluation.html>`_
+To see the full list of metrics, check in `here <https://scikit-learn.org/stable/modules/model_evaluation.html>`_

 Evolutionary Algorithms background
 ----------------------------------

-The Genetic algorithm (GA) is a metaheuristic inspired by the process of natural selection, they are used in optimization and search problems in general, and usually are based in a set of functions such as mutation, crossover and selection, lets call this the genetic operators.
+The Genetic algorithm (GA) is a metaheuristic process inspired by natural selection, it's used in optimization and search of problems in general, and usually is based in a set of functions such as mutation, crossover and selection, lets call this the genetic operators.
 I'll use the following terms interchangeably in this section to make the connection between the GA and machine learning: